US loses billions as Chinese tourists stay away over trade war | DW | 13.06.2019

 Education boost to tourism

-The US, along with Germany, Britain and Australia, has also benefitted from the vast numbers of Chinese nationals who study at its top universities.
+The US, along with Germany, Britain and Australia, as benefits from the vast numbers of Chinese nationals who study at its top universities.
 Not only does education count in the US tourism spending figures, but it also offers the host country the opportunity to create long term and profitable links between east and west.

 "When Chinese families send their children overseas to study, the parents will visit, and sometimes they'll open a business, buy property, or another investment," McCartney added.
 Those additional benefits are at risk when Chinese nationals are increasingly conflicted between their own advancement and their loyalty to the state.